Tzyinc/tzyinc.github.io/_posts/2019-06-23-post-hackathon.md

 # I won nothing and it sucks

-but the thing I realised about how it sucks here is that the way it sucks is a different suckage from how it used to suck
+but the thing I realised about how it sucks here is that the way it sucks is a different suckage from how it used to suck when I entered hackathons.